 Security objectives Rationale O.Reuse O.Obj_Reuse requires that data is not transferred with resources when those resources are reallocated from one partition to another.
 FDP_RIP2.
 And FPR_UNO.1 sufficiently satisfies this requirement.
-FDP_RIP.2 helps to ensure than any previous content of a resource is made unavailable when that resource is de-allocated from any and all objects.
-FPR_UNO.1 helps to ensure that partitions/subjects are unable to observe any operation on any object/resource by any other partition/subject.
+FDP_RIP.2 ensures than any previous content of a resource is made unavailable when that resource is de-allocated from any and all objects.
+FPR_UNO.1 ensures that partitions/subjects are unable to observe any operation on any object/resource by any other partition/subject.
 O.Resource The objectives states that the TOE will help to prevent unauthorized access to physical processor running time and cross-partition functions.
-FDP_ACC.2 helps to insure that the access control SFP is enforced to control all operations between subjects and objects.
+FDP_ACC.2 insures that the access control SFP is enforced to control all operations between subjects and objects.
 Therefore no subject (partition) can gain unauthorized access to the running time and partition control functions.
-FMT_MSA.1 and FMT_MSA.3 help to insure that once the authorization (or lack of authorization) is set, these attributes cannot be changed.
-FRU_RSA.1 helps to enforce the running time slices that have been previously defined.
+FMT_MSA.1 and FMT_MSA.3 insure that once the authorization (or lack of authorization) is set, these attributes cannot be changed.
+FRU_RSA.1 enforces the running time slices that have been previously defined.
 Finally, FTA_TSE.1 guarantees adherence to physical resource definitions and scheduling parameters.

-Table 9: Security objectives for the TOE rationale
+Table 8: Security objectives for the TOE rationale